MicroEJ/docs/Trainings/gettingStartedIMXRT1170MultiSandbox.rst

      - Eclasspath
      - IoT
    * - This project gathers all the basic examples of the foundation libraries.
-     - This project gather all the examples of eclasspath.
+     - This project gathers all the examples of eclasspath.
      - This project gathers simple applications using net libraries.
    * - https://github.com/MicroEJ/Example-Foundation-Libraries
      - https://github.com/MicroEJ/Example-Eclasspath